 For those who need a modern website but are unsure of where to start, you’re in luck!
-This is the first article of our “Your Website” series where we break down websites into three stages: basics, intermediate, and advanced.
+This is the first article of our “Your Website” series where we break down we into three stages: basics, intermediate, and advanced.
 The goal of this article is to introduce the basics of website development.
 We want you to feel comfortable with the subject and also to provide a look into our approach.
 As such, we’ve broken down a website into its core components.
 You’ll get a better understanding of those components and how they all tie together.

 Website Domain